 What are you looking for in a proposed project?

-Applicants will propose an innovative approach to improve the lives of City of Cleveland residents living in poverty.
-The proposed approach will be grounded in a strong understanding of a significant problem, which the applicant has reason to believe based on experience and knowledge, needs to be addressed in a new way.
-Projects may address a problem in any field, such as education, housing, healthcare, food access, or economic development.
-An approach may take any number of forms, such as a program, a policy, a communications campaign, or a technology.
+We are looking for social innovators.
+Applicants will propose an innovative change or approach at a systems level to improve the lives of City of Cleveland residents living in poverty.
+The proposed approach will be grounded in a strong understanding of a significant community need, and you will use your own experiences and knowledge to demonstrate how this need must be approached in a different way.
+Approaches may address a need in any field, such as education, housing, healthcare, food access or economic development.
+Approaches may take any form, and must be rooted in developing a strategic, multi-faceted pathway to systems change.

 Are applicants who work in post-secondary education eligible?